CurtisChris7/Neurips2025-CMDX-Tutorial/README.md

 An architecture supporting directional bias and multi-head specialization over relative displacements.
 Designed for labeling and token-level modeling tasks.

+6. Huang-Style Attention-Modified Encoding

+A series of four modified attention mechanisms derived from Shaw's work.

-6. Distance-Aware (DA) Encoding
+7. Distance-Aware (DA) Encoding

-A kernel-based approach where attention weights are modulated by continuous functions of distance.
+A sinusoidal-based approach where attention weights are modulated by continuous functions of distance.
-Supports richer inductive biases than fixed buckets—for example, Gaussian or polynomial decay.

-7. ALiBi (Attention Linear Bias)
+8. ALiBi (Attention Linear Bias)

 A monotonic bias term ensuring strong extrapolation and inductive alignment for very long contexts.
 Lightweight, parameter-efficient, and widely used in long-context models.

-8. Huang-Style Attention-Modified Encoding

-A modified attention mechanism where positional information is integrated within the attention transformation rather than added to the input.
-Separates content × position interactions explicitly, illuminating the deeper structure of positional information flow.

 📚 Educational Philosophy